 Keyword research is vital for selecting effective keywords for your SEO campaign.
 The process involves knowing the terms potential customers use when searching for a product or service and implementing them in your website or ad campaign.

-The Different Types of Keywords
+Different Types of Keyword Terms

 A branded keyword is a word that’s associated with a business and is the keyword used to search that business.
 When a branded keyword is combined with another keyword or keyword phrase, it’s called a brand-plus keyword.